Shawlands: Transport

 Shawlands has close links to the M77 and M8 motorways (accessing at Dumbreck Road).
 Shawlands has two main roads which converge at Shawlands Cross: Kilmarnock Road and Pollokshaws Road.
 At the cross, the designation of the A77 road changes to Kilmarnock Road running south, with Pollokshaws Road continuing south-west as a more minor route.
-Bus services (the majority operated by First Glasgow) in the area are frequent, running from Glasgow city centre 24 hours a day.
+Bus services (the majority operated by First Glasgow) in the area are frequent.

 The area is within walking distance of Crossmyloof Railway Station, Shawlands Railway Station and Pollokshaws East Railway Station.
 All stations have direct links to the city centre, terminating at Glasgow Central Station.
 Journey times to the city centre are under 10 minutes and services are provided by Scotrail.

 Shawlands is located 8.8 mi from Glasgow Airport and about 24 mi from Glasgow Prestwick Airport.